HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - To optimize the Core container, increase the CPU allocation until the container saturates.
 After the optimal CPU level is determined, increase the number of pods to boost performance.

 - To improve response times, increase the number of Core pods proportionally to the user load.
-For example, 7 core pods were used for a load of 10,000 concurrent users, and 23 core pods for a load of 30,000 concurrent users.
+For example, 7 Core pods were used for a load of 10,000 concurrent users, and 23 Core pods for a load of 30,000 concurrent users.

 - To prevent Out of Memory (OOM) issues, increase the memory allocation for the DAM and HAProxy pods by approximately 1024Mi for every 10,000 concurrent users.